Hiring Developers for a Startup: Actionable Tips

 This step varies for in-house and outsourced development teams.
 In the first case, you need to form a team of newcomers and give them time to adapt, fall into step, and learn to work together.
 With outsourcing, you usually get a ready-assembled team that already works in harmony, which also visibly accelerates project execution.

 But what do you do when the time comes to scale the team or boost its skills?
-With in-house, you start the whole process all over again.
+If you need to find a programmer for startup staff expansion in-house, you start the whole process all over again.
 That is looking for, hiring, and onboarding new team members and then training them to upskill their knowledge.
 Outsourced teams remove such hassle from a startup's field of responsibility.
 You sign an additional agreement and get the required talent in a matter of days, giving you the needed flexibility.

 8 Tips for Hiring a Software Developer at a Startup